RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/05-Sensors/05-get-pos.md

 ##### Description

-Gets the current position of the CoDrone EDU.
+Gets the current position of the CoDrone EDU. <br />
 The 'x' position of the drone is forwards and reverse. <br />
 The 'y' position of the drone is left and right. <br />
 The 'z' position of the drone is up and down. <br />